tbarbette/npf/README.md

 ### Big picture ###
 Your *.npf* test file is composed of a serie of sections, as in the example given above.
 The sections describe the scripts to run, where to run them, what variables should be tested, what are their ranges, configuration parameters such as timeout or graph colors, etc. Each section is described in more details in [tests/README.md](tests/README.md).
 When launching NPF, you will also give the name of one or more *repositories*, which are files located in the `repo` folder describing software to download, install and compile so everything is in place when your experiment is launched.
 They follow a format descrived in [repo/README.md](repo/README.md).
 Your test script will also define a few script *roles*, such as `client` or `server` as in the example above.
 When you actually launch your experiment, you must tell which machine (physical or virtual) will take the role.
 For simple cases, passing the address of a machine with the `--cluster role=machine` will be enough.
 When you'd like to define parameters such as IPs and MAC addresses, you can define a *cluster* file that will describe details about each machines.
-See [cluster/README.md](cluster/README.md) for more details.
+See the [cluster documentation](https://npf.readthedocs.io/en/latest/cluster.html) for more details.

 ## Tools
 Three tools come with this performance framework :